This post may include affiliate links. Thank you for your support.

 • Store: Transfer the frozen cookies to a freezer-safe resealable bag or storage container.
 Freeze for up to 3 months.

 • To enjoy: Thaw the cinnamon and sugar cookies in the bag or container at room temperature.
-Warm the cookies up in the oven (please see above) or serve as is and enjoy!

 Craving MORE?
 Follow all the deliciousness on FacebookPinterest and Instagram!

-If you love these brown sugar cinnamon cookies with their tender texture, cozy cinnamon aroma and sweet sugar taste, try one of these delicious cookie recipes next!
+If you love these brown sugar cinnamon cookies with their tender texture, cozy cinnamon aroma and sweet sugar taste, try one of these delicious cookie recipes next:

-Overhead photo of a dozen cinnamon cookies and a jar of cinnamon chips on a white platter.
+Overhead photo of a dozen sugar cinnamon cookies and a jar of cinnamon chips on a white platter.

-Cinnamon Cookies Recipe
+Sugar Cinnamon Cookies

-5 from 5 votes
+5 from 3 votes

 Total Time: 26 minutes